dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/websockets/index.md

 ## Overview

 We're going to build a [websocket](https://en.wikipedia.org/wiki/WebSocket) based server and refactor our notes app to use our own server rather than firebase!
+You'll see how with just a little bit of code you can have a cool bidirectional event based server.
+You can also use this for implementing chat servers or push notification to your frontend!

 ## Let's Start

-🚀 Clone your **HW3p2**.
-You should know the drill by now, create a new branch of `git checkout -b ws` or create a new repository.
-Your choice, but I do strongly recommend getting all your repos organized and named correctly. 😎  We'll need to refactor this very slightly to not use firebase but use our new backend instead.
+🚀 Clone your **Lab3 with firebase**.
+Create a new branch with `git checkout -b websockets`.
+We'll need to refactor this very slightly to not use firebase but use our new backend instead, and using a branch seems reasonable for this.

 🚀 Clone [express-babel-starter](https://github.com/dartmouth-cs52/express-babel-starter) for our new server component.
 When you clone remember you can rename the directory: so `git clone https://github.com/dartmouth-cs52/express-babel-starter.git notes-websocket-server`  would checkout the starter into a differently named directory.

-In the following at times we'll do stuff to both client (HW3p2) and server (the new notes-websocket-server).
+In the following at times we'll do stuff to both client (Lab3) and server (the new notes-websocket-server).
 This will be highlighted with **SERVER** vs **CLIENT**.

 ## Overview